Sustainable Farming Volunteering in Rome - Italy

 Italy photo gallery

-Rome is and has been many things - the capital of Italy, the Eternal City and the center of the ancient Roman empire.
+Rome is and has been many things - the capital of Italy, the Eternal City and the centre of the ancient Roman empire.
 It is both brimming with reminders of bygone eras and teeming with dynamic, modern industry and entertainment.
 It’s also the setting of IVHQ’s Italy - Rome program, and volunteer placements are located throughout the wider city area.

 Like any major city, there is a socio-economic divide in Rome and the people who fall on the disadvantaged side of this face a host of challenges.
 Volunteers can help make a difference to their lives by providing essential support to local initiatives designed to address these issues and others that affect the community.